Zankoku-Okuno/octopus/README.md

 * Code is data/Data is code: Write programs to write your programs for you; eradicate boilerplate.
 * Vau operator: You control when arguments get evaluated; mix and match lazy and strict.
+* Immutable values: Data structures are default persistent; never corrupt your program state again.
+* Streamlined syntax: With only a handlful of grammar rules, you might miss them if you blink.
 * First-class environments: You decide what's in scope and what isn't.
-* Immutable values: Data structures are default persistent; never corrupt your program state again.
 * First-class control: Conquer the last resistance to abstraction; define any control flow construct ever dreamt of.
-* Streamlined syntax: With only a handlful of grammar rules, you might miss them if you blink.
-* Permissive identifiers: Unicode identifiers and user-defined disfixes open new possibilities; make Lisp read/write.
+* Permissive identifiers: Unicode identifiers and user-defined distfixes open new possibilities; make Lisp read/write.
 * Natural concurrency: Any concurrency model can be implemented as a library; tame the multiprocessing beast.

 Future Features